Ian Johnson (American football): Early life

-Born in Monrovia, California, Johnson attended Damien High School in La Verne, where he was a two-sport star in football and track.
+Born in Monrovia, California, Johnson attended Damien High School in La Verne.
 In football, he was named Inland Valley Offensive Player of the Year, L.A.
 Times All-San Gabriel Valley first-team, San Gabriel Valley Tribune All-Area first-team, Daily Bulletin Inland Valley All-Area Team, All-Sierra League MVP, and CIF Division II first-team all-league as a senior.
 Johnson was also a team captain for the Spartans and set Damien High School records in career rushing yards, season rushing yards (2,009 yards) and points scored (347).
 He was a high school teammate of Arena Football League star, Nick Davila.

-Also a standout track & field athlete, Johnson was an All-Sierra League and All-CIF pick while competing in the 100-meter dash (11.17 s), 200-meter dash (23.03 s), and 4 × 100 m relay (43.38 s).
+Also a track & field athlete, Johnson was an All-Sierra League and All-CIF pick while competing in the 100-meter dash (11.17 s), 200-meter dash (23.03 s), and 4 × 100 m relay (43.38 s).

 College career

 Johnson was redshirted for the 2004 season.
 In 2005, he rushed for 1,445 yards, at that time the second-most by a freshman in Broncos history, scoring 14 touchdowns.
-In his illustrious career at BSU, Johnson ran for 4,158 yards and 58 touchdowns, surpassing Marshall Faulk to set a new WAC record for career rushing touchdowns.
+In his career at BSU, Johnson ran for 4,158 yards and 58 touchdowns, surpassing Marshall Faulk to set a new WAC record for career rushing touchdowns.

 The Broncos finished the 2006 regular season unbeaten (12–0) and became only the second-team from outside the BCS conferences to play in a BCS bowl game.
 They played in the Fiesta Bowl against the Oklahoma Sooners, the year's Big 12 champion.
 Johnson scored the game-winning two-point conversion in overtime on a Statue of Liberty play to the left side.
 Boise State defeated Oklahoma 43–42, completing a perfect 13–0 season.
 Johnson rushed for 100 yards and a touchdown.

 Johnson had been considered a dark horse Heisman Trophy candidate.
-However, shortly after the announcement of his consideration for the Heisman Trophy, a collapsed lung sidelined Johnson for one game and hurt his chances of winning the Heisman.
+Shortly after the announcement of his consideration for the Heisman Trophy, however, a collapsed lung sidelined Johnson for one game and hurt his chances of winning the Heisman.
 After the end of the 2006 regular season, he led NCAA Division I-A in scoring with 24 touchdowns.
 On December 7, 2006, Sports Illustrated named Johnson to their 2006 All-American first-team.
 This made Johnson the first Boise State athlete to be named to a major All-American team.
 CBSSports.com also named him All-America in 2006.
 He was also named to the All-WAC team, won a Division I-A Offensive Player of the Week award, two WAC Offensive Player of the Week awards, and was a semifinalist for the Doak Walker Award.
 Johnson ran an official 4.58 40-yard dash at Boise State.